probonopd/Lifestyle/README.md

 Wait, these signals look familiar.
 This is a variant of the well-known NEC infrared protocol that is used by many infrared-controlled devices.
 In fact, the signal above is `protocol = NEC2, device = 186, subdevice = 85, obc = 76`.
 But instead of sending the signals using a 940 nm infrared LED pulsating at 38 kHz, they are using an antenna pulsating at 27.145 MHz for the periods marked with "+" below.
 I used the awesome [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) tool to verify my hypothesis by generating some NEC codes.
 Then I checked the irdb infrared database, one of the largest crowd-sourced, manufacturer-independent databases of infrared remote control codes on the web.
 And indeed, I found [this set of BOSE codes](https://github.com/probonopd/irdb/blob/master/codes/Bose/Lifestyle/186%2C85.csv).
 Using [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html), it was easy to calculate the "clean" (calculated rather than measured) codes for all BOSE commands.

-Hence I assume that these are the valid signals in nanoseconds, with "+" being "27.145 MHz on", and "-" = off:
+Hence I assume that these are the valid signals in microseconds, with "+" being "27.145 MHz on", and "-" = off:

 ```
 MUTE